mjwhitta/vpns/README.md

 $ vpn help
 Usage: vpn [OPTIONS] <action> [vpn]

 This is a wrapper script for other vpn scripts.
-Supported VPNs include PIA, ProtonVPN, VPNBook, and WindScribe.

-Options:
-    -h, --help       Display this help message
-    --no-color       Disable colorized output
-    -r, --random     Use random VPN gateway
-    -v, --vpn=VPN    Use the specified VPN (default: pia)

-$ vpn help pia
-Usage: vpn.sh [OPTIONS] <action>

-Connect to the PIA VPN using a set of gateways
+Any OpenVPN provider should be supported.
+Wireguard configs are supported.
+OpenConnect will require some work on the user's part.

 Actions:
+    help             Display this help message
-    list            List the gateway options
+    list             List the vpn options
     start            Connect to VPN
-    stop            Disconnect from VPN
+    stop             Disconnect from VPN (wireguard only)

 Options:
+    -g, --gw=GW      Use the specified gateway
     -h, --help       Display this help message
     --no-color       Disable colorized output
     -r, --random     Use random VPN gateway
+    -t, --tmux       Use tmux to start VPN connection in background (avoid symlinks for now)
+    -v, --vpn=VPN    Use the specified VPN (default: pia)
 ```

 ### Configuring

 There is minimal configuration support.
 Your
-`$HOME/.config/vpn/vpn.conf` should look something like:
+`$HOME/.config/vpn/vpn.cfg` should look something like:

 ```
 {